Nancy Meyers

 Nancy Jane Meyers (born December 8, 1949) is an American filmmaker.
-She has written, produced, and directed many critically and commercially successful films including Private Benjamin (1980), Irreconcilable Differences (1984), Baby Boom (1987), Father of the Bride (1991), Father of the Bride Part II (1995), The Parent Trap (1998), What Women Want (2000), Something's Gotta Give (2003), The Holiday (2006), It's Complicated (2009), and The Intern (2015).
+She has written, produced, and directed many critically and commercially successful films.
+She was nominated for the Academy Award for Best Original Screenplay for Private Benjamin (1980).
+Her film Baby Boom (1987) was nominated for the Golden Globe Award for Best Motion Picture - Musical or Comedy.
+She co-wrote Father of the Bride (1991), Father of the Bride Part II (1995), and both wrote and directed The Parent Trap (1998), What Women Want (2000), Something's Gotta Give (2003), The Holiday (2006), It's Complicated (2009), and The Intern (2015).

-Meyers was nominated for an Academy Award for best screenwriting for Private Benjamin (1980) with Charles Shyer and Harvey Miller.

-For Baby Boom, Meyers was nominated for a 1988 Golden Globe Award for Best Motion Picture - Musical or Comedy.

 Meyers was married to filmmaker Charles Shyer, with whom she had two children, including filmmaker Hallie Meyers-Shyer.

 Early life and education

 Meyers was born in Philadelphia.
-Her father, Irving Meyers, was an executive at a voting machines manufacturer.
+Her father, Irving Meyers, was an executive at a voting-machines manufacturer.
 Her mother, Patricia Meyers (née Lemisch), was an interior designer who also worked as a volunteer with the Head Start Program and the Home for the Blind.
 The younger of two daughters, Meyers was raised in a Jewish household in the Drexel Hill area.

 After reading playwright Moss Hart's autobiography Act One at the age of twelve, Meyers became interested in theater and started to act in local stage productions.
 Her interest in screenwriting did not emerge until she saw Mike Nichols' film The Graduate in 1967.
 Meyers attended Lower Merion High School in Lower Merion Township, Pennsylvania.
 In 1970, Meyers graduated from American University with a degree in journalism.